 The PHAC in conjunction with the CFIA released the 1st edition of the Canadian Biosafety Standards and Guidelines (CBSG) in 2013.
-The CBSG provided a harmonized national standard for the handling and storing of human and terrestrial animal pathogens and toxins by Canadian laboratory researchers and workers.
-In addition to imported pathogens and toxins, the CBSG applied to any facility where human and/or terrestrial animal pathogens or toxins have been acquired domestically in accordance with the reasonable precautions provision of the HPTA.
-At the time, these standards and guidelines combined and updated (and replaced) the following documents:
+The CBSG provide a harmonized national standard for the handling and storing of human and terrestrial animal pathogens and toxins by Canadian laboratory researchers and workers.
+In addition to imported pathogens and toxins, the CBSG apply to any facility where human and/or terrestrial animal pathogens or toxins have been acquired domestically in accordance with the reasonable precautions provision of the HPTA.
+These standards and guidelines have combined and updated (and replaced) the following documents: